 The static tension tests shall be conducted on the seismic cable restraints in accordance with Section 5.3.3 of this evaluation criteria to determine the peak load (Rs).
 Rs shall be taken as the lowest individual failure load at failure, i.e., not the mean of the results.

-The adjusted test result (RRed) to this Static Peak Load (Rs) shall be compute by Eq.1:
+The adjusted test result (RRed) to this Static Peak Load (Rs) shall be computed by Eq.1:

 RRed=∅Rs (Eq.
 1)